openforis/sepal-doc/docs/source/modules/dwn/planet_order.rst

     :group: planet-order
     :width: 32%

-Download Data
+Download data
 -------------

-Once you are satisfied with your mosaic selection, you can click on the :btn:`<fa-solid fa-cloud-arrow-down>` button.
-This will launch the downloading process of your images from Planet server to your folders.
+Once you are satisfied with your mosaic selection, you can select the :btn:`<fa-solid fa-cloud-arrow-down>` button, which will launch the downloading process of your images from the Planet server to your folders.

-The images will be stored in the following folder : :code:`~/module_results/planet-order/<aoi_name>/<mosaic_name>/`.
+The images will be stored in the following folder: :code:`~/module_results/planet-order/<aoi_name>/<mosaic_name>/`.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/planet-order/master/doc/img/download.png
     :group: planet-order

 .. tip::

-    In the parent folder (:code:`/home/<sepalID>/module_results/planet-order/<aoi_name>/`) you will find a .geojson file of the planet grid.
-This can be useful for other tools.
+    In the parent folder (:code:`/home/<sepalID>/module_results/planet-order/<aoi_name>/`), you will find a .geojson file of the Planet grid, which can be useful for other tools.

 .. note::

-    If the requested image is not available (the grid point to water area, the image was to cloudy so filtered by Planet, you don't have the rights to download it.. etc) the image will fail.
+    If the requested image is not available (e.g. the grid points to water area, the image was too cloudy and filtered by Planet, you don't have the rights to download it, etc.) the image will fail.

-    If the image already exist in your folder it will be skipped.
-This behaviour allow you to restart a process if your SEPAL conection crashed without restarting all the downloads.
+    If the image already exists in your folder, it will be skipped.
+This behaviour allows you to restart a process if your SEPAL connection crashes without needing to restart all the downloads.

 .. custom-edit:: https://raw.githubusercontent.com/sepal-contrib/planet-order/release/doc/en.rst